Reference Date: 16-January-2014

 Chronic food insecurity in northern parts of the country due to recurrent climatic shocks

-According to the IMF, the average inflation rate is forecast to remain stable at about 3 percent in 2013.
+According to the IMF, the average inflation rate remained stable at about 3 percent in 2013.
 In the last several years, rates of inflation were highly volatile, varying from a low of 1 percent in 2007 to 5 percent in 2008 then declining to 3 percent and 1 percent in 2009 and 2010, respectively.
 Rates rose again in 2011 to 3 percent, stabilizing in 2012.

-Chronic food insecurity in the north due to recurrent climatic shocks
+Chronic food insecurity in the northern regions due to recurrent climatic shocks

 Since 2007, recurrent climate shocks have contributed to increased poverty and food insecurity in the North and Far-North regions.
 In 2008 and 2009, both regions were affected by drought while in 2009 and 2010 floods and a cholera epidemic resulted in devastation.
 More recently, the Logone and Chari departments (Far North region) have suffered in 2012 from the lingering effects of a severe cereal production shortfall caused by the drought conditions which prevailed in 2011.
 In addition, both Far North and North regions bore the brunt of flooding in September 2012, which affected 60 000 persons, caused damage to crops and population displacement.
 In September 2013, heavy rains caused the rupture of two dams along the Logone river in the Far North region resulting in the evacuation of 9 000 individuals.
 In addition, since May 2013, northern Cameroon received more than 12 000 Nigerian refugees, while the 16 684 refugees received from early 2013 from Central African Republic are mainly hosted in the Eastern region.